hanu02/alx-system_engineering-devops/0x00-shell_basics/README.md

- 8. Bye bye Betty
+9. Bye bye My first directory
-Delete the file betty.
+Delete the directory my_first_directory that is in the /tmp directory.